B1ggDave/kotlinbyexample.github.io/examples/06_producivity_boosters/03_Destructuring Declarations.md

 </div>

-1. Create a component on the left-hand side to match the arity of the right hand
+1. Create a component on the left-hand side to match the arity of the right-hand side.
-2. It can be used to iterate through maps. _name_ and _age_ variables are mapped to key and value now
+2. It can be used to iterate through maps. _name_ and _age_ variables are mapped to key and value now.
-3. You can destructure built-in Pairs and Triples, even as return values from functions
+3. You can destructure built-in Pairs and Triples, even as return values from functions.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">